feualpha/Zy-client/README.md

 ##Readme

-zy-client. a chat client for zy. hope this can grow along with zy
+Zy-client. a chat client for Zy.

 ###TODO
 - test